-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)

 Financial instruments (cont'd)

 Debt investments at FVTOCI

 These assets are subsequently measured at fair value.
 Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognized in profit or loss.
 Other net gains and losses are recognized in Other Comprehensive Income (loss) ("OCI").
 On de-recognition, gains and losses accumulated in OCI are reclassified to profit or loss